Reeceds/checklist-site/Client/README.md

 - EventTriggerService.
 This allows one component to trigger an action in a different unrelated (none parent/child) component.
 - Google OAuth (authentication).
 - JWT interceptor for access/refresh tokens.
+- CanComponentDeactivate routeguard which is triggered when a user attempts to navigate to a different route without saving checklist item changes.
+Includes files: can-component-deactivate.interface.ts, pending-changes.guard.ts, app.routes.ts, checklist-page.component.ts